abapPM/ABAP-HTML-Diff/CONTRIBUTING.md

-# Contributing to Marc Bernard Tools
+# Contributing to apm

-Marc Bernard Tools welcomes your suggestions and contributions!
-Before opening your first issue or pull request, please review our [Code of Conduct](https://github.com/Marc-Bernard-Tools/.github/blob/main/CODE_OF_CONDUCT.md) to understand how our community interacts in an inclusive and respectful manner.
+apm welcomes your suggestions and contributions!
+Before opening your first issue or pull request, please review our [Code of Conduct](CODE_OF_CONDUCT.md) to understand how our community interacts in an inclusive and respectful manner.

 ## General Advice